 Save Small Business Fund

 An initiative of the US Chamber of Commerce, this grant is to help small businesses that employ between 3 and 20 people.
 Click here to see if you qualify.

 Apply for grants up to $50,000 to support business growth, including $10,000 emergency COVID-19 Business for All Grants to help small businesses in crisis.

 Facebook Business Grants

 Facebook is offering $100M in cash grants and ad credits for up to 30,000 eligible small businesses.
-Sign up for updates here.
+They are now taking applications from NYC businesses—find out more here.